Set up DNS forwarding with dnsmasq

 wifi.scan-rand-mac-address=no

-And then execute the following command to let NetworkManager
+And then execute the following command to let NetworkManager manage

 sudo rm /etc/resolv.conf ; sudo ln -s /var/run/NetworkManager/resolv.conf /etc/resolv.conf